 Through the due diligence process, HAQ's Board and management identified, with PharmAthene executives, advances in PharmAthene's business since the investment made by investors made in March 2005 which would support a greater valuation.
-These advances include: (i) the successful completion of a Phase I clinical trials for ValortimTM, (ii) the award of a contract from the Department of Defense for Protexia® for approximately \$35 million, which if all options and extension are exercised, could amount up to \$213 million, and (iii) the successful completion of efficiency studies in animal models for ValortimTM.
+These advances include: (i) the successful completion of a Phase I clinical trials for Valortim, (ii) the award of a contract from the Department of Defense for Protexia® for approximately \$35 million, which if all options and extension are exercised, could amount up to \$213 million, and (iii) the successful completion of efficiency studies in animal models for Valortim.
 HAQ's Board and management believes that the achievement of these milestones could only serve to increase any historical valuations placed on PharmAthene and that historical investments of the venture capital investors in PharmAthene were a valid factor to consider in determining the value of PharmAthene.
 Further, the willingness of these venture capital investors to continue to be stockholders in the post merger company suggests confidence in PharmAthene's business and prospect.

 HAQ's Board recognized that in certain instances, because of certain of the financial preferences inherent in preferred stock, and because of the participation rights that venture investors may enjoy, such as a right to designate members of the Board of Directors of a company (inherent in preferred stock issued prior to the Series C Convertible Preferred Stock, and which rights are possessed by certain holder of Series C Convertible Preferred Stock), valuations in connection with such investments may not always reflect a definitive index of value.
-Nevertheless, the Board considered the valuation in its analysis, tempering such consideration with the understanding of the rights of the preferred stockholders.
+Nevertheless, the Board considered the valuation in its analysis, balancing such consideration with the understanding of the rights of the preferred stockholders.
+HAQ's management recognized that although holders of preferred stock may allocate a greater value to preferred shares than common shares because of certain of their control provisions, they also recongized that such advantages generally are more important in allocating relative value among equity holders rather than as a factor in adjusting total valuation for a company.
+In addition, at the time of the Series C financing, the holders of Preferred Stock held more than 86% of the total as converted capitalization of PharmAthene, so that the relative preferential value that might ordinarily be ascribed to preferred stock is not as relevant in PharmAthene's case.
+Therefore, HAQ's Board believed that the valuation of PharmAthene established by the preferred stockholders provided a fair basis for evaluating valuation.
 As with the other factors considered and discussed in this proxy statement, the historical level and types of investment were just one of the factors considered by HAQ's Board in determining to approve the Merger Agreement and recommend the Merger.